matthiasjost/dotnet-content-creators/README.md

 #### How to contribute?

-* Add four links or less as the "main" channel (add channels with English content only)
+* Add five links or less as the "main" channel (add channels with English content only)
 * Add four tags or less to make browsing the list more comfortable
 * No matter if huge or a small following: The quality matters
 * Add your favourite creators!